Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 First, we should state that just because Paul used Tertius, Peter used Silvanus, or Jeremiah used Baruch to pen the Word of God; they did not thereby detract from or weaken the authority of God’s Word or the inerrancy of Scripture.
 The dictation that Paul gave Tertius was the result of divine inspiration as he, Paul, was moved along by the Holy Spirit.
 Tertius merely recorded Paul’s dictation, word by word.
 Whether Tertius was a professional scribe or had the skills of a semi-professional scribe, he must have made at least a few slips of the pen, as the epistle to the Romans was some 7,000 words, and writing conditions were challenging.
 Afterward, however, Paul would have reviewed the document with Tertius, correcting any errors before publishing the official, authoritative text.

 What about Phoebe?
 What role did the carrier have in the process?

 Those used by New Testament authors to deliver the Word of God to people or congregations would have been some of Paul’s most trusted, competent coworkers.
 Paul had over one hundred of these.
-Indeed, in the case of congregations contacting Paul with questions and concerns, Paul responded with an inspired letter, the carrier would be made aware of those questions and concerns.
-Paul would have spoken to the carrier at length about these matters, going over what he meant by the words he had used.
+Certainly, in the case of congregations contacting Paul with questions and concerns, to which Paul responded with an inspired letter, the carrier would be made aware of those questions and concerns.
+Paul would have spoken to the carrier at length about these matters, going over what he meant by what he wrote.
 This would have provided the carrier sufficient knowledge; if the person or congregation had any question(s) that the carrier could address.
 This process is not indicated within the Scriptures.
 Are we to believe God and Paul, for that matter, would send a simple carrier who was left in the dark as to what he was carrying?
 And that no congregational leader would have follow-up questions, which God would have foreseen?
 Hardly.